Qazeer/InfoSec-Notes/L7/25_SMTP/2-Methodology.md

 ###### Automatic enumeration

-The smtp-user-enum can be used to automatically enumerate usernames:
+The `smtp-user-enum` can be used to automatically enumerate usernames:

 ```
 smtp-user-enum [-M EXPN/VRFY/RCPT ] ( -u username | -U file-of-usernames ) ( -t host | -T file-of-targets )
 ```

-Quick bash oneliner:
+The following bash one-liner may be used as well to automatically enumerate
+usernames:

 ```
 for x in $(cat <USERFILE>); do echo VRFY $x | nc -nv -w 1 <TARGET> <PORT> 2>/dev/null | grep ^’250’; done
 ```

-The *smtp-enum-users* nmap script and the *auxiliary/scanner/smtp/smtp_enum* metasploit module can be used as well.
+The `smtp-enum-users` `nmap` script and the `auxiliary/scanner/smtp/smtp_enum` `Metasploit` module can be used as well.

-###### Open relay
+### Open relay

 An SMTP server that works as an open relay, is a email server that does not verify if the user is authorised to send email from the specified email